top of page

 Hygiene 7.jpg

-Of course it's not just the soldier that needed to be clean!
-Not everywhere had a laundry, I can't help but wonder what they did after taking off there trousers and jackets to wash them.
-Did they either put them on wet?
+Of course, it's not just the soldier that needed to be clean!
+Not everywhere had a laundry.
+I can't help but wonder what they did after taking off their trousers and jackets to wash them.
+Did they put them on wet?
 Or wait for them to dry and walk about in boxer shorts?
-A very intriguing photo... however; please nobody try and recreate this scene at an event...
-I'm not sure how the public will react!
+A very intriguing photo... however; please don't try and recreate this scene at an event...
+I'm not sure how the public would react!

 bottom of page